yclas/documentation/2015-05-21-api-documentation.md

 To get it:

 1. Login at your classifieds site
-2. Paste in your browser  `/oc-panel/Config/update/api_key`
-3. Copy the config_value
+2. Go to Settings->General
+3. Check for API Key, thats your code you will need to make requests

 That's your `api_key` for your site to use in further requests.
 Ex:

 `GET /api/v1/listing/3?apikey=ajdnasjdlk_iym`

+If you have OC 2.5.1 or lower to get the api_key:

+1. Login at your classifieds site
+2. Paste in your browser  `/oc-panel/Config/update/api_key`
+3. Copy the config_value

 ### User API Token